shamima-g/slack-mail-devops/README.md

 A function to test if you've entered the right token and the right channel.
 Tests the api https://slack.com/api/auth.test.
 ### BuildSampleBlock
 - Parameters:
-    - `HeaderText` :  string type.
+    - `email`: Linx type.
 - Result:
-    - `SectionText` : string type.
+    - `blocks`: JSON format as string type.
 ### PostMessageAPI
 Calls the Post message API https://api.slack.com/methods/chat.postMessage
 - Parameters:
    - `blocks` : JSON format as string type.
-###

 ---
 ## Running the Sample
-### PostJSONMessageToSlack
-- Copy Paste the file **JSONSample.txt** to **C:\Work\slack\JSONSample.txt**
-- In the Demo Folder, Click on the function named PostJSONMessageToSlack.
-- Parameters
-    - `channelId` : Enter Channel Id to post message.
-### PostMessageToAllChannels ###
-- In the Demo Folder, Click on the function named PostMessageToAllChannels to post to all channels.

-### PostMessageToChannelForChannelName ###
+### PostEmailContentsToSlack
-- In the Demo Folder, Click on the function named PostMessageToChannelForChannelName to post to a channel.
+- In the Demo Folder, Click on the function named PostEmailContentsToSlack.

-### PostMessageToSlack ###
-- In the Demo Folder, click on the function named PostMessageToSlack to post to a channel.
-- Parameters
-     - `Header Text` : Text to be displayed as header
-     - `Section Text`: Text to be displayed in section
-     - `ChannelId`: Channel Id